What is Shanka Prakshalana?

 We could find the first modern description of the practice in the year 1956 by Dhirendra Brahmachari in his book Yogic Suksma Vyayama.
 Likewise, Swami Satyananda Saraswati described a similar technique in his book Asana Pranayama Mudra Bandha in the year 1969.

 Sant Charandas (1706-82) in his book Astangayogavarnan mentioned the technique Sankhaprakshalana in addition to Shatkarma.
-He is said to have initiated by the ancient Sage Shuka.
-He described the technique as additional practice to Shatkarma.
+He is said to have been initiated by the ancient Sage Shuka.
+He described the technique as an additional practice to Shatkarma.
 Hence, the practice must be different from Neti or Nasal cleansing which is already a part of Shatkarma.
-Obviously, it would be different from the practice of Hatha Sanketa Chandrika.
+It would be different from the practice of Hatha Sanketa Chandrika.
 The technique described by Dhirendra Brahmachari might already have been in practice traditionally.

 Swami Satyananda might have possibly learned from his Guru Swami Sivananda in Rishikesh because the technique was traditionally in practice with yogic lineages.